⚛️ Mössbauer Spectroscopy - Isomer Shift ($\delta$)

 Mössbauer Spectroscopy - Isomer Shift Analysis

-The Isomer Shift (Chemical Shift, $\delta$) is given by the formula:
+The Isomer Shift ($\delta$) is represented by the equation:

-For the shift $\delta$ to be positive, the two terms in the brackets must have the same sign.
+For the shift $\delta$ to be positive, the signs of the nuclear term and the electron density differences must match.

 Fe(II) Analysis ($^{57}\text{Fe}$):